The Fastest In-Depth 5k in Scotland

 A Simple Look at the Stats

-A quick glance at the Power of Ten /Run Britain rankings for Scotland 2016 or Great Britain show that although the Armagh 5km race in Northern Ireland (which tends to invite many of the best runners in the UK to their annual event in March) traditionally have the faster overall times, and the odd televised event has a handful of elite runners, the Run and Become 5km in Edinburgh vies for the best in-depth 5km field in Great Britain.
-In 2016, Edinburgh had 11 runners inside 15min; 55 inside 16min; 116 inside 17min; 185 inside 18min.
-A grand total of 287 runners dipped under the 20min barrier.
+A quick glance at the Power of Ten / Run Britain rankings for Scotland 2018 or Great Britain show that although the Armagh 5km race in Northern Ireland (which tends to invite many of the best runners in the UK to their annual event in March) traditionally have the faster overall times, and the Podium series in Lancashire attracts some top club runners, the Run and Become 5km in Edinburgh vies for the best in-depth 5km field in Great Britain.
+In 2018, Edinburgh had 6 runners inside 15min; 47 inside 16min; 112 inside 17min; 193 inside 18min.
+A grand total of 315 runners dipped under the 20min barrier.

-OK, you can prove anything with statistics, but further scrutiny of the Edinburgh result reveals 236 runners set lifetime personal bests and many more runners set season bests!
+OK, you can prove anything with statistics, but further scrutiny of the Edinburgh result reveals over 150 runners set lifetime personal bests and many more runners set season bests!

 Two reasons.
 It speaks volumes for the healthy club structure Scottish Athletics has developed in recent years, More than that though, it simply strives to bring together athletes and runners to compete against each other, and bring the best out of each other.
 If the 5km Park Run phenomenon has its role to play in providing a platform for many runners to have their first communal running outing (also enabling them to improve) and even for "athletes" to have a good workout, the Edinburgh race enables runners of all standards to come and RACE and strive for PBs.

 The event has also grown with the support of Athletic Clubs throughout Scotland.
 Runners now travelling regularly, not just from throughout Scotland’s central belt, but from Aberdeen, Inverness, and Moray in the North, and Dumfries in the South West.
 Club bragging rights also being very much in runner’s motivations!

 At the front of the field some of Scotland’s finest current athletes, like Rio Olympians Callum Hawkins and Andrew Butchart, have used the event as a key development race.
 Butchart was the winner in 2013 with 14.35; Hawkins set the current course record of 14mins 17secs in 2015; GB cross country and Orienteering international Kris Jones was champion in 2017 on a windy night in 14.31 and Shettleston’s Lachlan Oates is the current men’s champion.

-The women’s race too has featured some fast times from Scottish and GB Internationals, with Edinburgh AC’s Maddie Murray setting a new course record of 16.07 in 2016.
-Newly crowned Scottish Cross Country champion Morag MacLarty has been a previous winner, as has Lothan RC’s Sarah Inglis.
+The women’s race too has featured some fast times from Scottish and GB Internationals, with Edinburgh AC’s Maddie Murray setting the current course record of 16.07 in 2016.
+Former Scottish Cross Country champion Morag MacLarty has been a previous winner, as has Lothian Running Club’s Sarah Inglis.
 Fife AC athlete Annabel Simpson has been the Women’s victor for the last 2 years.